taqiabdulrahman/osticket-post-install/README.md

 <h3 align="center">Allow anyone to create ticket</h3>
 <br />
 <p>
-  Admin Panel -> Settings -> User Settings.
+  First Click on Admin Panel then click on Settings then click on User Settings.
 </p>
 <p>
   Make sure "Require registration and login to create tickets" is not selected: